-PISA data has had a great impact on education policy in its core domains of mathematics, reading, and science.
-For example, Switzerland and Germany initiated significant education policy reforms after the release of the first round of PISA results (Bieber, 2010; Niemann, 2010).
+The PISA data have had a great impact on education policy in its core domains of mathematics, reading, and science.
+For example, Switzerland and Germany initiated significant education policy reforms after the release of the first round of PISA results in mathematics, reading, and science (Bieber 2010; Niemann 2010).
 Both countries were faced with lower-than-expected results in student performance.
-In Germany the findings from PISA 2000 generated an intense policy debate (Breakspear, 2012).
-The resulting reforms included generating national standards and establishing further support for disadvantaged students, especially those from immigrant backgrounds (Ertl, 2006).
+In Germany the findings from PISA 2000 generated an intense policy debate (Breakspear 2012).
+The resulting reforms included generating national standards and establishing further support for disadvantaged students, especially those from immigrant backgrounds (Ertl 2006).